 When life takes us outdoors again (finally), salads strike a balance between light and refreshing (spring/summer) and filling and satisfying (fall/winter).
 Healthy salads are our go-to lunches because they are nutrient-dense and, with the right ingredients, give us enough energy to power through our afternoon (some healthy chocolate snacks help too…)

 To keep the salad fresh until tomorrow’s lunchtime, you’re going to need two things: a portable container for the salad (we use wide-mouth quart size mason jars with these leak-proof Tulid lids) and a layering strategy.
-Here’s how to properly layer the ingredients so the salad stays fresh until lunch…or another weeknight dinner…enjoyed with a cold drink in a wine glass, perhaps.
+Here’s how to properly layer the ingredients so the salad stays fresh until lunch…or another weeknight dinner.

 In go the red pepper, cucumber, and carrot; anything that would taste good slightly “pickled” from the dressing will work in other salads.